 - 1. "Board" means the State Physical Therapy and Occupational Therapy Board. - 2.
 Competence is the application of knowledge, skills, and behaviors required to function effectively, safely, ethically and legally within the context of the patient/client's role and environment. - 3.
 Consultation means a physical therapist seeking assistance from, or rendering professional or expert opinion or advice to, another physical therapist or professional healthcare provider via electronic communications, telehealth, or in-person. - 4.
 Continuing competence is the lifelong process of maintaining and documenting competence through ongoing self-assessment, development, and implementation of a personal learning plan, and subsequent reassessment. - 5.
-"Electronic Communications" means the science and technology of communication (the process of exchanging information) over any distance by electronic transmission of impulses including activities that involve using electronic communications to store, organize, send, retrieve, and/or convey information. - \N/A "Jurisdiction of the United States" means any state, the District of Columbia, the Commonwealth of Puerto Rico, or any American territory. - 6.
-"Nexus to practice" means the criminal act of the applicant or licensee [certificant] posing a risk to the public's welfare and safety relative to the practice of physical therapy. - 7.
-"Patient/client" means any individual receiving physical therapy from a licensee [or certificate holder] under this Act. - 8. "physical therapist assistant" means a person who assists in the practice of physical therapy or an aspect of physical therapy as initiated, supervised, and terminated by a licensed physical therapist; the responsibilities of a physical therapist assistant do not include evaluation. (currently #6). - \N/A "Physical therapist assistant-patient/client relationship" means the formal or inferred relationship entered into by mutual consent between a licensed [certified] physical therapist assistant and a patient/client or their legally authorized representative established once the physical therapist assistant assumes or undertakes the care or treatment of a patient/client and continues until either the patient/client is discharged or treatment is formally transferred to another practitioner or as further defined by rule. - 9.
+"Electronic Communications" means the science and technology of communication (the process of exchanging information) over any distance by electronic transmission of impulses including activities that involve using electronic communications to store, organize, send, retrieve, and/or convey information. - N/A | "Jurisdiction of the United States" means any state, the District of Columbia, the Commonwealth of Puerto Rico, or any American territory. - 6.
+"Nexus to practice" means the criminal act of the applicant or licensee posing a risk to the public's welfare and safety relative to the practice of physical therapy. - 7.
+"Patient/client" means any individual receiving physical therapy from a licensee, permit, or compact privilege holder under this Act. - 89. "physical therapist assistant" means a person who assists in the practice of physical therapy or an aspect of physical therapy as initiated, supervised, and terminated by a licensed physical therapist; the responsibilities of a physical therapist assistant do not include evaluation. (currently #6).

+N/A "Physical therapist assistant-patient/client relationship" means the formal or inferred relationship entered into by mutual consent between a licensed [certified] physical therapist assistant and a patient/client or their legally authorized representative established once the physical therapist assistant assumes or undertakes the care or treatment of a patient/client and continues until either the patient/client is discharged or treatment is formally transferred to another practitioner or as further defined by rule. - 98.
 "Physical therapist" means a person who is a licensed healthcare practitioner pursuant to this [act] to practice physical therapy.
-The terms "physiotherapist" or "physio" shall be synonymous with "physical therapist" pursuant to this [act]. - \N/A "Physical therapist-patient/client relationship" means the formal or inferred relationship entered into by mutual consent between a licensed physical therapist and a patient/client or their legally authorized representative established once the physical therapist assumes or undertakes the care or treatment of a patient/client and continues until either the patient/client is
+The terms "physiotherapist" or "physio" shall be synonymous with "physical therapist" pursuant to this [act].
+A Physical Therapist may evaluate, initiate, and provide physical therapy treatment for a client without a referral from other health service providers and as the first point of contact. - N/A "Physical therapist-patient/client relationship" means the formal or inferred relationship entered into by mutual consent between a licensed physical therapist and a patient/client or their legally authorized representative established once the physical therapist assumes or

-Commented [7]: Add to sec.
+Commented [10]: Add to sec.
 08.84.190 as it is reference in "legislative intent"